 As a physical chemist, I am partial to APPLIED chemistry research, and the interactions I have had with corporations and government contractors have been enjoyable and fruitful for both parties.

-I have prepared this blog post and my new “Sponsors Page” on my university website to actively address the R&D needs of corporations and government contractors.
-Many of these entities are under a hiring freeze, and yet, their chemistry-related problems continue unaddressed.
+Since 2011, I have been actively addressing the R&D needs of corporations and government contractors.
+Many of these entities are under a research hiring freeze, and yet, their chemistry-related problems continue unaddressed.

 When I worked for a government contractor, I dealt with these issues: